Lund & Strachan - Divorce Solutions for the Entire Family

 • Chair, Bylaws, Structure & Functions Committee, CPA, 2003-2005

-• Chair, Policy Manual Rewriting Committee, 2003 – 2005.
+• Chair, Policy Manual Rewriting Committee, CPA, 2003 – 2005.

 • Co-Chair, Bylaws Rewriting Committee, CPA, 2003-2005